 Donations of books, personal papers, institutional records, visual material or any other items as they relate to the General Scope of the McGovern Historical Center Collection are solicited in an ethical and appropriate manner.
 A donor must sign a deed of gift transferring all ownership rights (including any copyright) to The TMC Library.
-The deed of gift must include the stipulation that the Archivist and the Associate Director of the McGovern Historical Collections can dispose of the item in any manner it sees fit.
+The deed of gift must include the stipulation that the Archivist and the Head of the McGovern Historical Collections can dispose of the item in any manner it sees fit.
 If the donor wants the item returned if it is not accepted, the donor is responsible for securing the return of the item.

 VI.
 Responsibility for Selection

 Generally, the decision to add an item to the collections is based not on one factor but on a combination of several criteria listed above and is made by the archivists and the associate director.
 Acquisition or acceptance of excessively large or expensive donations that may affect storage capacity, security or staffing requirements will require consultation with the Executive Director of The TMC Library.

 Items in the archives are subject to periodic review and de-selection.
 These items may be given or sold to archival institutions with an appropriate collection policy.
 Duplicate items (books, photographs, and portraits) may be de-accessioned and offered for sale.
 This is the decision of the archivists and the associate director or Executive Director.

 VIII.
 Selection of Circulating Books for Transfer to McGovern Historical Collections

 The general collection of Library books is reviewed systematically to identify rare and valuable items in open stacks that should to be transferred to the rare book collection.
 This decision is made by the Associate Director, Collection Development.